Accretion disc winds in X-ray binaries: Discussion

 \subsubsection{The orbital inclination and the wind geometry}

 As is evident from Table~\ref{tab:master}, inclination is a major factor in driving the detectability of winds.
 In fact, X-ray winds have so far only been confidently detected in high-inclination systems, which we define as those with inclinations greater than $\sim 60^{\circ}$.
 This behaviour has traditionally been interpreted as evidence for an equatorial wind geometry (e.g.~\citealt{Ponti2012}), where detection is naturally favoured when the line of sight lies close to the disc plane.
-While this remains the prevailing view, modelling studies (see e.g.~\citealt{higgionbottom2015, DiazTrigo2016}) suggest that even for more isotropic wind geometries, absorption will still appear stronger at high inclinations due to the increased line-of-sight opacity.
+While this remains the prevailing view, it is important to bear in mind that, in the context of disc winds, absorption will still appear stronger at high inclinations even for more isotropic geometries owing to the increased line-of-sight opacity (e.g., \citealt{higgionbottom2015, DiazTrigo2016}).
 In this context, observations taken at different phases of the precessing disc period of Her~X-1 offered a unique insight into the wind geometry, as the strongest and least clumpy outflow was detected when looking closer to the orbital plane \citep{Kosec2023}, supporting an equatorial geometry.